Home » Regular Buys » Kirkwood Fully Cooked Nuggets

 But sometimes you don’t want fancy chicken.
 Sometimes you just want some basic chicken nuggets, perhaps like what you used to eat when you were a kid.
 And you’re in luck, because Aldi sells those, too.

-If you’re watching out for allergens, these contain soy and wheat.
+If you’re watching out for allergens, these contain soy, wheat, and milk.

-The nuggets can be heated in a conventional oven or in a microwave.
+The nuggets can be heated in a conventional oven (recommended on the package) or in a microwave.

-To bake in the oven, preheat the oven to 400 degrees Fahrenheit.
-Place the frozen nuggets on a baking sheet and bake for 11-13 minutes.
+To bake in the oven, preheat the oven to 425 degrees Fahrenheit.
+Place half a bag of frozen nuggets on a baking sheet and bake for 12-14 minutes.
+Remove from the oven and let stand for 2-3 minutes before serving.

-My kids love to heat these nuggets in the microwave for a quick, easy lunch.
+My kids like to heat these nuggets in the air fryer or microwave for a quick, easy lunch.
 After they’ve been heated, they also pack nicely into a thermos for school lunches.
-I prefer to bake mine so they turn out crispier.
-They also do well in an air fryer.

-They go perfectly with a lot of dipping sauces from Aldi, including BBQ sauce or Ranch.
-They don’t taste anything like McDonald’s chicken nuggets (and who can really imitate those anyway?), but they are good, inexpensive grocery store chicken nuggets and are a standby in our house when we want an easy lunch.
+They go well with a lot of dipping sauces from Aldi, including BBQ sauce or Ranch.
+They don’t taste anything like McDonald’s chicken nuggets (and who can really imitate those anyway?), and they are not my favorite grocery store chicken nuggets.
+However, my family eats them whenever I have them stocked in the freezer.
+They’re an inexpensive standby in our house when we want an easy meal.

 The Verdict:

 Kirkwood Fully Cooked Nuggets are your standard grocery store chicken nuggets made with white meat.
+They’re not the greatest chicken nuggets, but they’ll do.
 They heat easily in the oven or microwave and are nice to keep in the freezer for quick meals, especially if you’re feeding kids.

 Leave a Reply